BiaPyX/BiaPy-doc/source/workflows/instance_segmentation.rst

   * - .. figure:: ../img/Inputs-outputs.svg
          :align: center
          :width: 500
-         :alt: Graphical description of minimal inputs and outputs in BiaPy for semantic segmentation.
+         :alt: Graphical description of minimal inputs and outputs in BiaPy for instance segmentation.

          **BiaPy input and output folders for instance segmentation.**